 - Press Ctrl + f, type MemoryDiagnostic, and press Enter.

 - At last, click Find Next to see the entire report.

-In case, if you have ever created a system restore at some point earlier, this is the perfect time to revert back your OS to a date when it was working completely fine.
+In case, if you have ever created a system restore in the past, this is the perfect time to revert back your operating system to that point when it was working completely fine.
 If not, skip this workaround and proceed to the next one –

 - Select the top result to start the System Restore window thereafter Next.